-BIB 315 New Testament Survey 2: Romans-Colossians (2 units)
+BIB 210 Old Testament Survey 2: Ezra- Song of Solomon (3 units)

-This is a survey of the major themes and events recorded in the books of Romans through Colossians, with their theological implications.
-An analysis is made of the authorship, literary structure, doctrine, and theology of each book.
-Topics discussed will include, spiritual gifts and operation of the Spirit, church ordinances and practices.
+This is a survey of the major themes and events recorded in the books of Ezra through Song of Solomon, with their theological implications.
+An analysis is made of the authorship, literary structure, doctrine, and theology of each book, with emphasis placed on the role of wisdom literature in the Christian life and faith.
 Prerequisites: BIB100 or equivalent (may be taken concurrently).